 On the General Settings page, specify the following options, and then click Next.

 - In the Name box, specify a unique name for the boot image.

 - In the Version box, specify a version number for the boot image.

 - In the Comment box, specify a brief description of how the boot image is used.

-On the Components page, in addition to the default selected Microsoft Data Access Components (MDAC/ADO) support, select feature check box if any and click Next.
+On the Components page, in addition to the default selected Microsoft Data Access Components (MDAC/ADO) support, select the feature check box if any, and click Next.

 On the Summary page, review the specified details and click Next.